mary-perret-1986/kerry-perret.github.io/content/posts/0-writing_blogging-guidelines.md

 Due to my personal history with PTSD, I had for a long time developed a tendency to subconsciously self-sabotage as a way to shield myself from external rejection.

-I used to think I was a huge fan of self-deprecating humor when in reality, it was one of the manifestations of my self-loathing.
+I used to think I was a huge fan of self-deprecating humor when in reality, it was one of the manifestations of self-loathing.

 Now, in my mid-30's (at the time of writing), I have fully acknowledged this pattern, while I still appreciate self-deprecating humor occasionally, I understand that I need to refrain from using it as a protective shield.